 - Provide the name of the represented employer for each position

-- Participate in Bowling Green State University job fairs or on campus recruitment when you are strictly recruiting for current positions within your own organization
+- Participate in Bowling Green State University job fairs or on campus recruitment only when you are recruiting for current positions within your own organization

 Unpaid Internship Policies:

-The Department of Labor has developed a six-factor test for determining whether workers are to be considered "trainees" or "employees" that must be paid at least minimum wage under the Fair Labor Standard Act (FLSA).
-To list with the Career Center as an unpaid internship, the following criteria must be met:
+The Department of Labor has developed a seven-factor test for determining whether workers are to be considered "trainees" or "employees" that must be paid at least minimum wage under the Fair Labor Standard Act (FLSA).
+To list with the Career Center as an unpaid internship, the office will consider the following criteria:

 Withdrawal or Denial of Services:

-Employers or organizations that violate any of the Career Center’s policies or have been judged by a court of law in the United States to be engaged in illegal activities are prohibited from using the Career Center’s services.
+Employers that violate any of the Career Center, state, or federal policies or have been judged by a court of law in the United States to be engaged in illegal activities are prohibited from using the Career Center’s services.

 For additional information about our recruiting policies, please contact the Career Center at 419-372-2356 or email@example.com.